-- (a) To attend any meetings of the School Assessment Board at which the results of a final stage assessment will be determined other than undergraduate programmes and generic exit qualifications. - (b) To advise on the appropriateness, effectiveness and consistency of the internal assessment processes at the award stage, the appropriateness and effectiveness of the relevant assessment regulations and procedures in respect of qualifications, and the appropriateness of the standards against which the qualifications have been awarded - (c) To assist in the development of a body of case law based on the discretion exercised by examiners under the approved assessment regulations of the University. - (d) To submit annual reports as required by Section 7 of the University's Learning and Teaching Enhancement Handbook relating to external examination auditors, and in the form prescribed by the University. - (e) To inform Director of the Centre for Learning and Teaching Enhancement separately from the normal annual report of any matter which in their view militates against the maintenance of appropriate academic standards and quality.
+(a) To attend any meetings of the School Assessment Board at which the results of a final stage assessment will be determined

+(b) To advise on the appropriateness, effectiveness and consistency of the internal assessment processes at the award stage, the appropriateness and effectiveness of the relevant assessment regulations and procedures in respect of qualifications, and the appropriateness of the standards against which the qualifications have been awarded

+(c) To assist in the development of a body of case law based on the discretion exercised by examiners under the approved assessment regulations of the University.

+(d) To submit annual reports as required by Section 7 of the University's Learning and Teaching Enhancement Handbook relating to external examination auditors, and in the form prescribed by the University.

+(e) To inform Director of the Academic Quality Service separately from the normal annual report of any matter which in their view militates against the maintenance of appropriate academic standards and quality.